The pyproject.toml file

 databases = ["mysqlclient", "psycopg2"]

-When installing packages with Poetry, you can specify extras by using the -E|--extras
+When installing packages with Poetry, you can specify extras by using the -E|--extras option:

 poetry install --extras "mysql pgsql"